jina-ai/reader/README.md

 You might notice a reference to `thinapps-shared` submodule, an internal package we use to share code across our products.
 While it’s not yet open-sourced and isn't integral to the Reader's primary functions, it helps with logging, syntax enhancements, etc. Feel free to disregard it for now.

 That said, this repo is *the* codebase behind `https://r.jina.ai`, so everytime we update here, will deploy the new version to the `https://r.jina.ai`.

+## Having trouble on some websites?
+Please raise an issue with the URL you are having trouble with.
+We will look into it and try to fix it.

 ## License
 Apache License 2.0